Photo KnowInsiders

 Photo Getty

-To get rid of cat fleas in the home you need to vacuum all carpets and soft furnishings, like sofas, every other day for at least three weeks.
-Bad infestations may take longer.
-Pay attention to cracks in skirting boards, corners of the room and behind beds – areas where the eggs and larvae tend to lurk.
-You may also find flea dirt (the black specks of flea faeces) here, which may be acting as a food source for juvenile fleas.
+You must vacuum all carpets and soft furnishings, such as sofas, every other day for at least three weeks if you want to get rid of cat fleas in the house.
+Bad infestations might require more time.
+Pay close attention to the cracks in skirting boards, room corners, and under beds because these are places where the eggs and larvae like to hide.
+The black specks of flea feces known as "flea dirt" may also be present here, serving as a food source for young fleas.

 5.Spray or fog your home

-After your initial vacuuming session, use an anti-flea household spray in every room to kill any adult fleas and larvae the vacuum might have missed.
-It’s worth taking time to do this thoroughly, treating all the rooms in the house, the car, under the bed and on the sofa.
+Use an anti-flea household spray in every room after your initial vacuuming to get rid of any adult fleas and larvae the vacuum might have missed.
+It's important to treat every room in the house, the car, the area under the bed, and the sofa with this solution.

-Foggers and flea bombs offer a way to cover a large area of the home at once, but it’s important to be aware that you may need to use a spray to catch areas the fogger hasn’t been able to reach, such as under furniture.
+It is possible to treat a large area of the house at once with foggers and flea bombs, but it's important to be aware that you might also need to use a spray to reach places the fogger couldn't, like under furniture.

-Find out which other flea hotspots you need to be aware of in your home.
+Find out which other flea hotspots there are in your house that you should be aware of.

 6.Use natural ingrdients